Wednesque/Trust-EEG-Epileptic-Seizure-Detection-via-Evidential-Multi-view-Learning/README.md

 ---

-An easy-to-run implementation using PyTorch for the paper "
-Trust EEG Epileptic Seizure Detection via Evidential Multi-view Learning ".
+An easy-to-run implementation using PyTorch for the paper **"Trust EEG Epileptic Seizure Detection via Evidential Multi-view Learning"**

 If you have any questions, feel free to contact **zqwenn@stu.xidian.edu.cn** — happy to discuss and exchange ideas!